 - Ensure your Will is valid (i.e. made in writing, signed, witnessed, and written without undue pressure and with testamentary capacity, and preferably with the assistance of a Solicitor specialising in Will drafting).
 If there is any doubt regarding your testamentary capacity, or if you are over 70, it is recommended you seek a ‘capacity report’ from your GP to confirm your Will is valid in this regard.

 - Keep the Will up to date – many people do not update their Will to reflect their changing circumstances

 - Explain to your family and anyone who may have an interest what your intentions are regarding your inheritance

 - Add a ‘Letter of Wishes’ to your Will – while not legally binding, this will add weight and rationale to your decisions should they be challenged.

 Our lives are increasingly complex, and in some situations a Testator may wish to make decisions regarding their estate which could potentially be subject to a dispute in the future.
 Engaging a Solicitor specialising in Wills and Probate is the single best step you can take to ensure your wishes are carried out and not challenged.
 Preparation and transparency are key ingredients to avoiding disputes, however if you are still unsure, or have any specific concerns, contact a legal expert for advice.

 Please note, this article does not constitute legal advice.

 Guillaumes LLP Solicitors is a full-service law firm based in Weybridge, Surrey.
-We have a highly experienced private client team who can assist you with all matters relating to Wills and Probate.
+Our Wills and Probate lawyers are highly experienced and can assist you with all matters relating to dealing with inheritance disputes.
 To make an appointment, please call us on 01932 840 111.